Notes to the Consolidated Financial Statements

 The consolidated financial statements include the accounts of the parent company, Posti Group Corporation, and those of all of its subsidiaries.
 Subsidiaries refer to companies over which the Parent company exercises control, directly or indirectly, arising from the Group being exposed to or having right to variable returns from the subsidiary and having the ability to affect those returns through its power over the subsidiary.

 Subsidiaries are consolidated from the date on which control is obtained until the control ceases.
 Intra-group shareholdings are eliminated using the purchase method and the resulting residual is allocated to the acquiree’s assets and liabilities measured at fair value.
 Any excess of the cost of acquisition over the Group’s interest in the fair values of the acquiree’s identifiable net assets, liabilities and contingent liabilities are recognized as goodwill.

 An associated company refers to an entity in which the Group holds more than 20 per cent of its shares and votes or, in other respects, over which the Group exercises significant influence, but not control.
 Holdings in associated companies are consolidated using the equity method.
 Investments in associated companies are recognized at cost as adjusted by post-acquisition changes in the Group’s share of the associated company’s net assets.
-The Group’s share of associates company’s results, based on the Group’s interest in the associated company, is shown as a separate item before operating profit in the statement of comprehensive income.
+The Group’s share of associates company’s results, based on the Group’s interest in the associated company, is shown as a separate item before operating profit in the consolidated income statement.

 Mutual property companies

-Posti Group has holdings in property companies which are presented in accordance with the nature of the asset and included in buildings and land areas in the statement of financial position.
-Liabilities of the property companies are included in Group’s liabilities.
+Posti Group has holdings in property companies which are measured at the lower of cost or fair value.
+The holdings are presented in accordance with the assets and liabilities of the property companies, mainly in buildings and land areas in the statement of financial position.
+This presentation best reflects the nature of these assets and liabilities.